BHT is a charity and a registered housing association working in Brighton & Hove, Eastbourne, Hastings and other parts of Sussex.

 Our Advice Services in Brighton and Hove provide legal advice on housing, asylum, and related social welfare matters.
 The service consists of the following:

 - A Housing Legal Advice Team – currently consisting of a Team Leader who is a qualified solicitor, a housing solicitor, a senior housing adviser, two housing advisers, and a reception/triage worker.

-- An Asylum and Immigration Legal Advice Team – currently consisting of a Team Leader who is a qualified solicitor, a housing solicitor, a senior adviser and two advisers.
+- An Asylum and Immigration Legal Advice Team – currently consisting of a Team Leader who is a qualified solicitor, an immigration solicitor, a senior adviser and two advisers.

-- The Asylum and Immigration Team has contracts with the Legal Aid Agency to deliver advice on asylum.
+- The Asylum and Immigration Team has a contract with the Legal Aid Agency to deliver specialist advice on asylum/immigration.

 - The two teams are supported by two legal secretaries.

 - The Brighton & Hove Advice Services are also funded by Brighton & Hove City Council.

 BHT’s East Sussex Advice Services are based in offices in Eastbourne and Hastings.